dscape/spell/README.md

 # spell

-`spell` is a dictionary module for `node.js`. for an explanation of the algorithm, performance, expectations, and techniques used used please read [this article][norvig]
+`spell` is a dictionary module for `node.js`. for an explanation of the algorithm, performance, expectations, and techniques used please read [this article][norvig]

 # installation